 I love the theatre – onstage and off.
 Therefore no arms were twisted to make me attend.
 My motives were multiple.
-I wanted to see a show – that’s given.
+I wanted to see a show – that’s a given.
 But The Project is a space that I had never previously visited.
-It was an idea location.
+It is an ideal location.
 An evening of culture, in the stag party quarter of Dublin.
 This year is the fiftieth anniversary of the Project.
 It is a venue devoted to staging alternative, modern theatre.
 Originally it flitted about various northside locations, before finding its permanent home in the big blue building in Temple Bar.

 Alternative theatre can be a mixed bag.
 Sometimes incredible.
 More often drivelly, gluten-free, macrobiotic, navel gazing.
 But it’s an art-form that deserves support.

 I had no expectations for this evening’s show.
 I didn’t read any flyers or websites about the play.
 I went with an empty head.
 Surprise me.
 I was hoping for comedy – and seeing as the title was Oscar Wilde sounding, I thought it probably would be along those lines.

 Set in an unnamed prison, Lady Lancing (Una McKevitt) is a drama therapist, who along with her husband Omar – who sits mute at the corner of the stage throughout, fiddling with his technology – run anti-homophobia drama classes for the inmates, using the works of Oscar Wilde.
 So far, so zany.

 Only three prisoners sign up for the course – mainly to avoid the hell of woodwork class.

 The play is broken into segments – each one focusing on one of Wilde’s works, and how the prisoners interpret the text and meaning.